ChristineEC/sd_art_outlet/DEPLOYMENT.md

 To test your webhooks and your app's purchase functionality, use the credit card 4242 4242 4242 4242 with any real address, any 3-digit verification code and zip code.

+The site should now be fully deployed.

+One last issue: check the media folder in your S3 bucket.
+If it does not contain the images from your app (from your media folder), click the Upload button and you can upload the image files manually **with the exact same names** as those in your local image folder.
+I had to do this for my project.

 Good luck!